MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 author: chasecrum
 ms.author: chasecrum
 manager: mamccrea
-ms.date: 07/13/2023
+ms.date: 08/01/2023
 ms.topic: include
 ms.custom: devx-track-azurecli
 ---

 ## Before you begin

-- For Linux distributions with `dnf`, such as RHEL 8/9 or CentOS Stream 8/9, there are RPM packages for Azure CLI.
-These packages depend on the `python3` package.

 - Azure CLI [2.38.0](/cli/azure/release-notes-azure-cli#july-05-2022) (released on 07/05/2022) is the last version supported on RHEL 7 and Centos 7 and will continue to receive security fixes until the end of life of the operating systems.
-Microsoft will not provide additional updates or bug fixes for these products.
+Microsoft will not provide additional updates or bug fixes for these distributions.

 - Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
 Packages provided by Red Hat and CentOS repositories are maintained and supported by their respective distributions.